-Bulimia nervosa (BN) is an eating disorder with 5 key characteristics as noted by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).[1]
+Bulimia nervosa (BN) is an eating disorder with 5 key characteristics as noted by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR).[1]

-Patients with BN may experience the following symptoms:[2, 3, 4]
+Patients with BN may experience symptoms in the following areas:[2, 3, 4] Specific symtpoms are discussed in Presentation.

 Lab studies that may be used for diagnosis include:[7]